flatironinstitute/finufft/docs/math.rst

 However, there may be a slight speed increase if most points fall in
 $[-\pi,\pi)^d$.

-Finally, the type-3 (NU to NU) transform does not have restrictions on the NU points, and there is no periodicity.
+Finally, the type 3 (NU to NU) transform does not have restrictions on the NU points, and there is no periodicity.
 Let $\mathbf{x}_j\in\mathbb{R}^d$, $j=1,\ldots,M$, be NU locations, with strengths $c_j \in \mathbb{C}$,
 and let $\mathbf{s}_k$, $k=1,\ldots,N$ be NU frequencies.
-Then the type-3 transform evaluates:
+Then the type 3 transform evaluates:

 .. math::
   :label: 3